 Reagan also trumpeted the success of the Marshall Plan which helped rebuild a wore torn Europe.
-Through our charity freedom blossomed from the ruins of war, and we became a stronger nation for it.
+Through the US’s charity freedom blossomed from the ruins of war, and we became a stronger nation for it.
 For Reagan, the Marshall Plan was proof America was truly the Shining City on the Hill.

 “The Marshall Plan is helping here to strengthen the free world,” Reagan exclaimed.
 “In this season of spring in 1945, the people of Berlin emerged from their air-raid shelters to find devastation.
 Thousands of miles away, the people of the United States reached out to help.
 And in 1947 Secretary of State—as you’ve been told—George Marshall announced the creation of what would become known as the Marshall Plan.
 Speaking precisely 40 years ago this month, he said: ‘Our policy is directed not against any country or doctrine, but against hunger, poverty, desperation, and chaos.'”

 Holding the success of West Berlin up as an example, Reagan was hopeful that Soviets themselves were on the verge of understanding the importance of freedom.
 There were signs reform was emerging from Moscow and Reagan used access to the media as an example.
 “Certain foreign news broadcasts are no longer being jammed,” Reagan explained.
 “Some economic enterprises have been permitted to operate with greater freedom from state control.”

 Reagan, however, warned that these may not be lasting changes, but merely “token gestures intended to raise false hope in the West.”